 I trusted that instinct and sat next to my blue spruce.
 Its soft yet firm pine needles combed my sweaty palms.
 The sky was black and peppered with stars.
 My body relaxed.
 Heart quieted.
 I was reminded of how big our world was and how I was making this little mistake bigger than the world!
 Within a matter of minutes, a calm came over me.
 “Hi God, it’s me again… thanks for getting me outside.
 I needed that.

-Create an environment at work that promotes peace.
+#4 Create an environment that promotes peace.
 Pictures of the beach, mountains, trees, sunrise, a garden…whatever nature scene speaks to you.
 Put a picture or two in your office, cubical, or wallet.
 Have it handy.

 In conclusion